Close Menu

 – The researchers write.

-The secret is a whole new kind of glass made of polyether thiourea, that gives the glass surfaces its adhesive properties.
+The secret is a whole new kind of glass made of polyether thiourea, which gives the glass surfaces their adhesive properties.

 According to Yanagisawa, this is not the solution to broken mobile screens.
 Once they are broken, it is an irreversible fact.
 But mobile screens and other glass products do not always break suddenly.

-Material wears down over time, microscopic cracks builds up and hampers durability.
+Material wears down over time, microscopic cracks build up, and hampers durability.
 Polyether thiourea could counteract this effect and increase durability.

 Reference: